MahadMuhammad/FirstContributions/README.md

 - Use the debugger to understand the codebase.
 - Use the search feature of the codebase to find the specific code.
 - Use `git blame`` to find the author or context of the code.

+## Don't hesistate to help others
+- Open source is all about learning and helping others.
+If you find a beginner who is struggling with the same problem that you have faced in the past then don't hesistate to help them.
+Motivate and refer them to the right resources.
+This way you can also improve your skills and build a network.